 Policymakers use the federal budget process to establish spending priorities and to determine who will pay for those activities.
-These decisions affect the lives of all Americans, as well as the nation’s economy.
-The size and scope of the decisions make the budget process one of the most important and complex exercises in public policy making.
+Those decisions affect the lives of all Americans, as well as the nation’s economy.
+The size and scope of such decisions make the budget process one of the most important and complex exercises in public policymaking.

-One of the important documents is the president’s annual budget proposal, which lays out the president’s budget priorities in account-level detail.
+One of the important documents is the President’s annual budget proposal, which lays out the Administration’s budget priorities in detail.
 The Congress has never voted to accept the President’s budget in its entirety, but it acts as a comprehensive statement of an administration’s priorities.

-The Congress has its own process to set its priorities: The House and Senate prepare their own separate budget resolutions that serve as a broad framework for many separate pieces of legislation that will determine spending, revenues, deficits, and debt.
+The Congress has its own process to set its priorities: The House and Senate are each supposed to prepare a budget resolution that serves as a broad framework for the many separate pieces of legislation that will determine spending, revenues, deficits, and debt.
 The two sides of Congress are then supposed to reconcile their separate plans to agree on a concurrent resolution.
 Such compromise usually occurred through 2010, but since then, sharp disagreements about fiscal policy have prevented the Congress from agreeing on an overall budget plan.
 Budget resolutions are not presented to the President to sign, so they do not become law.
 In fact, because funding can also be provided through other means, a budget resolution is not necessary for much of the annual budget process to occur.

-Twelve appropriations subcommittees in each congressional body manage legislation to fund the annual operations of government.
+Twelve appropriation subcommittees in each congressional body manage legislation to fund the annual operations of government.

-House and Senate authorizations committees have oversight over tax law and entitlement programs.
+House and Senate authorization committees have oversight over tax law and entitlement programs.

 Finally, the president must sign any legislation passed by the Congress before it goes into effect.